Muhammad Hussain Najafi: Early education in Pakistan

 After secondary school education, he got an admission in Madrasah Muhammadia in Jalalpur Nankiana, Sargodha, where one of his prominent teachers was Ayatollah Allama Hussain Bakhsh Jarra.
 In 1947, he studied the courses of Dars-i-Nizami from Ayatollah Allama Muhammad Baqir Naqvi in Jhang.
 Allama Baqir Naqvi had migrated from Iraq to spread Shia formal education in Pakistan.
-Since (the First Biggest prominent Shia scholar in Pakistan Ustad ul ulama) Grand Ayatollah Allama Syed Muhammad Yar Shah Naqvi Najfi, the most prominent disciple of Allama Baqir Naqvi, had moved from his ancestral city Alipur to Jalalpur, Muhammad Hussain moved to Jalalpur to complete Dars-i-Nizami for the next five years.
+Since (the first prominent Shia scholar in Pakistan Ustad ul ulama) Grand Ayatollah Allama Syed Muhammad Yar Shah Naqvi Najfi, the most prominent disciple of Allama Baqir Naqvi, had moved from his ancestral city Alipur to Jalalpur, Muhammad Hussain moved to Jalalpur to complete Dars-i-Nizami for the next five years.
 In 1953, he passed the examination of Molvi Fazil from Punjab University, and moved to Najaf in 1954 for higher education.

 Marital life

 Before going to Najaf for higher religious education, he was married to his maternal cousin in 1952.
 His teacher Allama Yar Shah had links with ulema of Najaf, and he wanted Muhammad Hussain to get married in a scholarly family of Najaf, but Muhammad Hussain declined this proposal due to cultural differences.

-In 1954, his only son Muhammad Sibtain was born.
+In 1954, his only son Muhammad Sibtayn was born.
 At the age of five, he got seriously ill and died, as Muhammad Hussain did not have enough money for his treatment.
 (Muhammad Hussain used to spend his stipend money on household and buying books.)

-After Sibtain's death, Ayatollah Najafi did not have children for the next eleven years, later he had one daughter.
+After Sibtayn's death, Ayatollah Najafi did not have children for the next eleven years, later he had one daughter.
 He married the daughter of Haji Muhammad Shafi (Faisalabad) in 1970.
 He had two daughters from this marriage.
 His first wife died in 1996.